codership/documentation/galeracluster/source/managingfc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`measure-fc-pauses`:

-In addition to tracking Flow Control pauses, Galera Cluster also allows you to track the amount of time since the last ``SHOW STATUS`` query during which replication was paused due to Flow Control.
+In addition to tracking Flow Control pauses, Galera Cluster also allows you to track the amount of time since the last ``FLUSH STATUS`` query during which replication was paused due to Flow Control.

 You can find this using one of two status variables: